VintageWatchstraps Logo

 Stop Work and Recoiling Clicks

-A mechanical watch is driven by the power stored in a spring.
-This is called the "mainspring" to distinguish it from other springs in the movement such as the balance spring.
-The inner end of the mainspring is fixed to a central shaft called the barrel arbor, the outer end of the mainspring is fixed to the inner wall of the barrel.
-When it is wound up the mainspring makes the barrel turn, which drives the train and the escapement, making the watch run.
+The mainspring is contained in a barrel with its inner end fixed to a central shaft called the barrel arbor.
+The outer end of the mainspring is fixed to the inner wall of the barrel.
+When it is wound up, the mainspring exerts a torque or turning force between the arbor and barrel.
+The arbor is prevented from turning by a ratchet, so the torque drives the watch train and escapement, making the watch run.

-In almost all modern watches the mainspring is contained in a barrel that has teeth on its outside, which drives the movement directly and is thus called a "going barrel".
+In almost all modern watches, the mainspring barrel has teeth on its outside, which drive the movement directly, and is called a going barrel.
 Some watches and clocks have a fusee, a cone shaped device that evens out the torque of the mainspring.
-In a watch or clock with a fusee, the spring drives the fusee, which in its turn drives the movement.
+In a watch or clock with a fusee, the mainspring drives the fusee through a chain, and the fusee drives the movement.

 Mainspring operating range

-To avoid the very low torque when the spring is near fully unwound when the frequency of the balance would be affected, the spring is sized so that a manually wound watch will go for around 36 hours, on the assumption that the owner will wind it every 24 hours and hence the last portion of the unwinding outside the optimum operating range will not be encountered in normal use.
+To avoid the very low torque when the spring is near fully unwound, when the frequency of the balance would be affected, the spring is sized so that a manually wound watch will go for around 36 hours, on the assumption that the owner will wind it every 24 hours and hence the last portion of the unwinding outside the optimum operating range will not be encountered in normal use.

 There is a common misunderstanding about stop work.
 It is often said that its purpose is to limit the operating range of the spring to its middle part, or to prevent the spring from unwinding beyond a point where its increasing weakness causes the watch to lose accuracy.
-This is not correct, but it is often repeated and needs to be discussed so I have included a discussion at the end of this section in Myth About Stop Work
+This is not correct, but it is often repeated and needs to be discussed, so I have included a discussion at the end of this section in Myth About Stop Work

 Maltese Cross or Geneva Stop Work